What are the basic gemstones, apart from diamonds?

 Citrine.
 Is part of the quartz family.
 Its’ colour ranges from pale yellow to a deep sherry colour.
 It can occur in large crystals, and is cut into many different shapes.
 It is frequently mistaken for Topaz, and sometimes called: citrine topaz, or smokey topaz.
 These are misnomers as citrine is a far less expensive alternative to topaz.

 Tsavorite Garnet.
-Tsavorite garnets are a very rare intense green gemstone.
+Tsavorite garnets are a less common intense green gemstone.
 They are 6.5-7.5 on the Mohs hardness scale and are generally free of inclusions.
 Tsavorite garnets can resemble the finest quality emeralds.
 For this reason they are gaining in popularity, as many world famous jewellery designers are using this beautiful gemstone.

 Garnet.
 Garnets are the January birthstone.
 This versatile gemstone occurs in many colours other than the famous red.
 Some popular colours right now are the mandarin garnet that is a vivid orange, the pale green demantoid garnet that has more sparkle than a diamond, and the deep green tsavorite garnet.